JulienCodron/2021-Tetris-SFML/README.txt

-Auteur : Codron Julien
+Autor : Codron Julien
-Date dernière maj : 15/11/2021
+Last Update: 15/11/2021

 ----------------------------------------------------------------------------------------------------------------------------
----------------------- TETRIS SOUS SFML ----------------------
+------------------------ SFML TETRIS -------------------------
 ----------------------------------------------------------------------------------------------------------------------------

-Pad de bug majeur à signaler.

-- Delta Time implémenté pour déplacer une sprite de manière fluide.
-Mais non utilisé dans le jeu.
+Hi, thanks for the download.

+This project was developed in my second year of master's to learn how a gameloop works.
+It has been done in french.

+To Run the program go into the Debug file and run TetrisSFML.exe.
+Only working on windows

+- DeltaTime is implemented, but not use to move tetromino.

-- Memory Allocator (stack allocator) implémenté pour la gestion de la mémoir.
-Mais non utilisé.
+- Memory Allocator (stack allocator) implemented but not used, beacause don't need it.

-- ClicManager implémenté mais non utilisé.
-Il avait pour objectif d'étre utilisé pour des boutons dans le menu principale et le menu pause.
-Mais non implémentés
+- ClicManager implemented but not used.
+He had for goal to be used to make buttons in the main menu and pause menu.
+But not implemented.